Allard Hall at the University of British Columbia‹ Back

-Allard Hall Law School at UBC’s Vancouver campus is the first purpose-built, all-new building for a Canadian law school in 30 years.
+The Peter A. Allard School of Law at the University of British Columbia’s Vancouver campus is the first purpose-built, all-new building for a Canadian law school in 30 years.
 Located at the north end of the East Mall adjacent to the Chan Centre, the building overlooks one of the main entrances, and most prominent sites, on the campus.
 Design began in the spring of 2008, a joint venture by CEI Architecture and Diamond and Schmitt Architects.

 The vision was to create a world-class law school building for the 21st century.
 The existing law school was divided into small spaces; the new facility is open and accessible, encouraging collaboration and connectivity among staff and students.
 Flexibility is also emphasized.
 The building includes a law forum, a multi-purpose assembly space with retractable seating, which can be opened up or closed off to adapt to the needs and number of users.
 A new three-storey law library provides premium gathering space for students, and is awash in natural light.